Food and Wine in The Rocks

 Sweets and snacks

-The Rocks Friday Foodie Market takes over Playfair Street with stalls selling everything from Turkish gozleme to Chinese dumplings and smoky South American barbecue.
+The Rocks Markets take over the cobblestone streets every Friday, Saturday and Sunday, with food stalls offering everything from Turkish gozleme to Chinese dumplings and smoky South American barbecue.
 Grab a coffee and a pastry at La Renaissance, a stylish French patisserie that’s been turning out the flakiest croissants from a heritage storefront for more than 25 years.